-- It is required to be a native French speaker or hold a degree in English Teaching to teach French.
+- To teach French, one is required to be a native French speaker or hold a degree in French Teaching.

 - Your stated university degree must include a component of teaching.
 For example, you must have finished pedagogy, teaching techniques, psychological development, a teaching internship, etc.

-- After receiving your bachelor’s degree, at least two years of classroom teaching experience.
+- After receiving your bachelor’s degree, at least two years of classroom teaching experience is necessary.

 - A valid driver’s license and at least two years of driving experience are required.